Anti-tsismis (gossip) and anti-ingay (noise) policy is strictly implemented in at least seven villages in the town of Binalonan, Pangasinan.

 Further, the local government of Binalonan allegedly eyes the implementation of the said ordinance in all barangays in town.

-Related topics for this article: "anti chismis", "Anti-chismis policy"
+Related topics for this article: "pangasinan implementing law", "anti chismis law 2017"